-Many of us are reluctant to seek help when we don’t feel 100 percent.
-It’s best to nip any problems in the bud, so call your local surgery or use a service like GP at Hand online and speak to a doctor.
+Many of us are reluctant to seek help when we don’t feel 100 per cent.
+It’s best to nip any problems in the bud, so make an appointment with your GP for a checkup or talk to your local pharmacist about niggling minor health problems.

 There’s nothing to be afraid of.
 Your doctor will ask you some simple questions, and they may recommend tests to rule out underlying issues.
 If you do need to have treatment, the sooner you start, the better.